 RSS/Blog It!
 Help for Uploaders

 This help page is for Upload Your Own HTML users.
-If you use the block-by-block SiteBuilder, click here for the help to do that.
+If you use BlockBuilder, click here for the help to do that.

 You're reading this help because you want to have a Blog It! page using your custom template design, rather than the default design.
-Follow the steps below for setting up your Blog It! page and your RSS box's appearance and behavior.
+Follow the steps below for setting up your Blog It! page.

 Naming Your Blog It!
 File